Would you like to see what we have written on a subject? Use the search below.

 A common misconception, especially around Christmas time, is that the wise men came to worship Jesus in the stable.
 Actually, Jesus was between 1 and 2 years old when this took place.
 [One of the clues to this is that they were in a ‘house’ when the wise men came.]
 Jesus was a lively toddler running around when the wise men met Him.

 The wise men brought treasures and laid them at the feet of Jesus.
 They were not expecting to get anything.
-They were not trying to vie for latter favours.
+They were not trying to vie for later favours.
 They were giving because of Who Jesus was, not because they were hoping for future blessing or advantage.
 Jesus is worthy of all worship because of Who He is, not because of what He does.
 Even if He never saved us, He would be worthy of worship.

-We cannot truly worship Jesus, if we cannot see Him through the eyes of faith.
+We cannot truly worship Jesus if we cannot see Him through the eyes of faith.
 The wise men saw a toddler…but they saw so much more.
 Like the thief on the cross whose natural eyes saw a brutalized, convicted criminal slowly dying on a cross, but whose spiritual eyes somehow saw a reigning King with an eternal kingdom, we have to see past the outside.
 We have to see past the world’s mockery, the arguments of friends and even the painful circumstances of our own lives.
 If we are to enter worship, we must see Jesus through the eyes of faith - as He truly is.

-Like the wise men, we should be on a journey to worship until it becomes the focal point of our lives whether in words or lifestyle.
+Like the wise men, we should be on a journey to worship until it becomes the focal point of our lives, whether in words or lifestyle.
 This doesn’t mean we neglect our duties in this world, but that our service and love for others ultimately is an expression of our worship of Jesus.

 For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.